QilinZhou56/Language-and-Cognitive-Research/README.md

 ## Findings
 Our findings reveal interesting patterns in the use of adjectives by four-year-old children:
+1) Overall, after feature engineering, more adjective counts for animal referents than food referents, than social referents (334 > 256 > 231).
+2) Analysis by domain:
+- In descriptions of social or human referents, children predominantly **highlighted perceptual attributes such as "black," "big," and "strong,"** while they **seldom focused on intrinsic traits or personalities, such as "bad," "good," "scary," and "mean."**
-- For food referents, children commonly used color, size, and taste adjectives, while **quality or functional adjectives were less frequent**.
+- For food referents, children commonly used color, size, and taste adjectives, while **quality or functional adjectives such as "healthy" and "fresh" were less frequent**.
-- In describing human referents, children focused more on perceptual features and **less on inherent qualities like "alive", "good", or "kind"**.
+- In the context of animal referents, the range of adjectives used is notably broad and vibrant, encompassing intrinsic traits like "afraid," situational adjectives such as "giddy," and a multitude of perceptual adjectives.
+This diversity reflects the multifaceted ways in which children observe and describe animals, capturing their behaviors, emotions, physical characteristics, and even responses to various situations.
-- There was a larger variety of adjectives used for food referents compared to human referents, indicating a **protracted process in adjective usage** relative to noun acquisition.
+- There was a larger variety of adjectives used for animal referents compared to food and human referents, indicating a **protracted process in adjective usage** relative to noun acquisition.'
+3) PCA TF-IDF analysis:
+The observation that points in the PCA TF-IDF plot for social referents are much sparser compared to those in the animal and food plots implies that four-year-old children exhibit more uniform adjective usage patterns when discussing animal and food referents.
+Conversely, the variation in how they describe human referents suggests a divergent trajectory in adjective acquisition.
+This divergence might indicate that children's experiences with, perceptions of, and the complexity involved in describing human characteristics are more varied than those related to animals and food, leading to a broader spectrum of descriptive language use.

 ## Cross-Validation
 1. We extended our research by conducting cross-validation with other linguistic transcripts.
 This further established spaCy transformers as a robust tool for identifying parts of speech and analyzing language patterns in young children, with consistent 90% **baseline** accuracy.